 The Ulysses Club has around 130 branches right throughout Australia, so opportunity exists to make new friends as you travel around.
 Join in a local ride, or attend a social meeting in a different location just for fun and to meet new people!

-As a benefit to being a member, you will receive the quality magazine, Riding On, which contains information about what we all love - bikes and bike related topics.
-Riding On is published in print format on a quarterly basis, and is also available for download from the Riding On page.
+As a benefit to being a member, you will receive the quality e-magazine, Riding On, which contains information about what we all love - bikes and bike related topics.
+Riding On is published on a quarterly basis, and is available for download from the Riding On page.
 Members who have provided a current email address will be sent an email link.
 Ultimately we are a social club so the Riding On is an important reference for all kinds of information for members.
 The main website and Facebook page provide up to date information about rides, Odysseys, rallies, Toy Runs, Branch BBQs, best bikes to ride – you name it!
-And if it’s not there, start a conversation in the Forum – you’ll soon have answers!
-Of course, you’ll need to be a member to access the Forum, and also view the other benefits that membership of the Ulysses Club includes.
+We also have a Facebook page for classified ads, for members.

 Join the journey - each year, club members from all around Australia, as well as some from overseas, travel to the chosen location for the club’s Annual General Meeting and the National Rally which has grown from a camp over, meeting and meal of the early days, to a major event spanning 7 days, incorporating involvement by major motorcycle manufacturers and suppliers who provide trade displays and even test rides of the latest machinery.
 There is also a Grand Parade through the town or city, several nights of great entertainment, Weeknight and Saturday night social get togethers, a church service and of course the official meetings and ceremonies.